 But maybe that’s the question underlying all of this: should we meet our heroes?
 Or is there something more fitting—more Lerner-esque—about remaining at a distance, where meaning continues to flicker between presence and absence?

-As with most minor devastations, the remedy was simple.
-My friend and I turned to each other, paused for a moment, and said the only reasonable thing:
+As with most minor devastations, my friend and I turned to each other, paused for a moment, and said the only reasonable thing:

 “Pub?”